 In this section we will focus on personal boards.
 You will learn how to create them and how to optimize them.

-Your Pinterest account is composed of group boards and pins.
+Your Pinterest account is comprised of group boards and pins.

 Your pins “live” in the group boards where you choose to pin them to.